 Be a Tourist in Your Own Town: Unique Upper Peninsula Day Trips

 Fresh air, fresh water and fresh memories are what Michigan's Upper Peninsula is all about.
 If you're a native Yooper, you know all of the beauty and uniqueness the U.P. has to offer.
-If you've ever been curious what north-of-the-mitten is all about, here’s a roundup of some in-state adventure every Michigander should have on their bucket list.
+The U.P. also boasts some of the best culinary hidden gems that Michigan has to offer.
+Here are just a few of the many unique eateries and activities.

-The Library Restaurant and Brew Pub
+2. The Library Restaurant & Brew Pub – Houghton

 In 1891, Daniel T. Pearce opened a small saloon.
 The latest offered a warm retreat for hard working miners to gather over a welcomed spot of ale and to exchange tales.
 Eventually the business exchanged hands, becoming known as John's Saloon.
 The new owner proudly promised his guest the "best brands of wine and liquor always on hand".
 In 1918, Henry Moilanen took over at 234 Quincy with the idea of opening a restaurant.
 However, he needed a name.
 A contest was held and the name "Kaleva" was chosen, a direct take-off from the "Kalevala" national Finnish epic poem.
 In May 2006, Frank and Sandra Beauchamp reopened the Kaleva Cafe after an extensive renovation.
 They strive to carry on the Kaleva tradition of good home-cooked food in a friendly atmosphere.

 The Mariner North holds a very large place as the hospitality center in the history of Copper Harbor.
 First established in the1920′s as Copper Harbor launched its tourism era into a summer resort community with the shuttle service on the Copper Queen to Isle Royale National Park and the establishment of Fort Wilkins State Park.
-Over 40 years later, it changed hands and became known as the Keweenaw Inn North.
-The fresh air, gorgeous scenery, and the draw of Lake Superior made Copper Harbor a natural escape from the city confines.
-In 1977 The Keweenaw Inn again changed hands and renamed it “The Mariner North”.
-The early days of The Mariner involved the development of the snowmobile program to assist Copper Harbor in its goal as a year round tourism destination area.
+It offers unbelievable outdoor activities such as snowmobiling, skiing, mountain biking, ATV's and whatever else you enjoy doing outside.

 Without a doubt, the most frequently asked question at the Harbor Haus is "Can we have a table with a view?"
 Fortunately, that's an easy request to fill as it's situated right on the shore of Lake Superior.
 Through the large picture windows, each guest has a beautiful harbor view expanding onto the big lake.
 While dining, it's not uncommon to see ore freighters in transit or small marine traffic and kayakers taking in the beautiful surroundings.
 All of this is framed by a patio adorned with flowers and trees, providing a German/Austrian flavor.
 The Harbor Haus offers a vast dining menu featuring fresh local fish, seafood, steaks and many more items, as well as Ahi flown in from Hawaii the day after it was "swimming."
 Local berries and vegetables are utilized in the dishes when available.

 Paul's Superior View is committed to providing the best dining experience around.
 Paul’s menu features an eclectic mix of traditional favorites that is sure to satisfy any craving.
 Stop in & check out their nightly features, including: Friday Fish Fry & Saturday Angus Prime Rib.

-Joey's Seafood & Grill
+10. Joey's Seafood & Grill - Houghton

-Suomi Home Bakery & Restaurant
+11. Suomi Home Bakery & Restaurant – Houghton

-Roy's Pasties & Bakery
+12. Roy's Pasties & Bakery, Inc. – Houghton

 The Quincy Mine Tour offers three unique tours for all visitors: Surface Tour only, Surface Tour with Tram Ride, and Full Tour.All tours include a visit to our museum, a video-tour of the No. 2 Shaft-Rock House and a guided tour of the enormous and complex Nordberg steam-powered hoist engine and the building it is in.
 On the Full Tour, you will take a ride on the cog-rail tram car down the hill to the mine entrance and then ride by tractor-pulled wagon into the mine, seven levels underground.
 For a family friendly adventure, check out the Quincy Mine.

 While visiting the Copper Country, you’re invited to experience the best in underground mine tours: a tour through the historic Adventure Copper Mine.
 Walk through part or all of the tunnels on the first level or try your hand at rappelling with a rope and harness to the second level of the mine...the choice is yours!

-Copper Harbor Lighthouse Boat Tour
+16. Copper Harbor Lighthouse Boat Tour – Copper Harbor

 This single tour encompasses a total lighthouse experience, including a ride in a boat similar to an early 20th century lighthouse launch.
 Because lighthouses are built in treacherous waters, it took a versatile boat to ferry supplies to lightkeepers and their families.
 The time-proven "double-ender" hull design and dimensions of the launch are identical to the early wooden boats of the United States Lighthouse Service which tended to the needs of the lightkeepers of the Keweenaw Peninsula.
 You will arrive at Hayes Point just as the lightkeepers did over 150 years before you.

 Surrounded by the silhouettes of the ancient Porcupine Mountains, the Lake of the Clouds is a blue gem amid the thick forests.
 The Lake of the Clouds is perhaps the most photographed feature in the Porcupine Mountains region.
 No matter what the season, it is a truly breathtaking sight to behold.

-A.E.
-Seaman Mineral Museum
+18. A.E.
+Seaman Mineral Museum – Houghton